-Go to the Personalized Support section of the web page and click My support.
-On the next page, if you have not already done so, register to use the site by clicking register now.
+Go to the Personalized Support section of the web page and click My Support.
+On the next page, go to the We use IBM Registration section.
+To register to use this site, click Register.

 Perform the following steps to receive product updates: